 Why are these schools not in the Ivy League?
 For one, it actually has nothing to do with the quality of the school.
 Rather, the Ivy League is simply an athletic conference comprised of eight schools established in the 20th century.

 Indeed, the Ivy League is renowned for being one of the most prominent university networks in the United States.
 At the same time, many top-tier universities don’t belong to the Ivy League.
 These schools are nevertheless home to compelling degree programs, accomplished faculty, and the abundant resources students expect from a world-class institute of higher education.

-Today, we are going in-depth on the 10 best non-Ivy League schools, as ranked by U.S. News & World Report.
+Today, we are going in-depth on the 10 best non-Ivy League schools, as ranked by U.S. News & World Report on their national universities list at the time of this writing.
 These are 10 programs with some of the most robust programs globally, including those in law, business, performing arts, finance, and more.
 Additionally, these 10 schools are also among the most selective programs in the entire world.